 In the Inter-American system, a failure to comply (and require corporations to comply) with the GPs in a context comparable to that of the Kaliña case can be considered a failure to comply with binding State obligations under the American Convention.
 Given that the interpretation of State obligations for private actors’ violations has mainstreamed well beyond the inter-American system, advocates should take note, and should hammer away, insisting that States Parties to the ICCPR, regional human rights instruments and other human rights instruments, have the obligation to ensure the enjoyment of human rights, and that this also requires States to ensure that corporations abide by the obligations and responsibilities set forth under the GPs.
 Yes, there are usually long struggles to implement Inter-American Court rulings.
 And yes, there are important limitations to focusing on State responsibility that must be addressed, particularly in the face of violations by powerful corporations that openly defy state authority.
 However, there is something to be said for plugging the hole of States’ willful failures to regulate corporations and protect communities.
 In the process, there is something to be done to entrench the GPs and inch them in the direction of binding norms.

-*Claret Vargas is a researcher at the Center for the Study of Law, Justice and Society (Dejusticia).
+*Claret Vargas is a researcher at the Center for Law, Justice and Society (Dejusticia).